-A new strategic initiative for 2011, the Technology Platforms will provide a framework for research across the core program areas.
+The Technology Platforms provide a framework for research across the core program areas.
 These technologies are the crux of our experimental studies, and are not only widely used within our Research Centre; they have the potential to benefit other Priority Research Centres.

-In 2011 a new 3 tesla MRI magnet will be brought online at the Mater Hospital, which will be available to researchers.
+In 2011 a new 3 tesla MRI magnet was brought online at the Mater Hospital, which is available to researchers.

 Currently the Centre holds a Master Research Agreement with Siemens in the fields of magnetic resonance imaging and magnetic resonance spectroscopy.
 Benefits associated with this MRA include early access to hardware and software for imaging.